omyllymaki/image-classifier/README.md

 Photo classifier based on pretrained CNN model and transfer learning.

-Currently supports only single-class classification.
+Currently supports only single-label classification.

-You can test classifier by downloading set of Google images.
+You can train your own classifier by downloading set of Google images for the target task.

 ## Downloading Google images